phodal/awesome-iot/README.md

 ## Voice Controller

-* [alexa-rubykit](https://github.com/damianFC/alexa-rubykit) - implements a quick back-end service for deploying applications for Amazon's Echo (Alexa).
+* [alexa-rubykit ★ 109 ⧗ 6](https://github.com/damianFC/alexa-rubykit) - implements a quick back-end service for deploying applications for Amazon's Echo (Alexa).
-* [AlexaPi](https://github.com/sammachin/AlexaPi) - Turn a Raspberry Pi into an Alexa Client.
+* [AlexaPi ★ 17 ⧗ 1](https://github.com/sammachin/AlexaPi) - Turn a Raspberry Pi into an Alexa Client.
-* [flask-ask](https://github.com/johnwheeler/flask-ask) - is a Flask extension that makes building Alexa skills for the Amazon Echo easier and much more fun.
+* **[flask-ask ★ 946 ⧗ 0](https://github.com/johnwheeler/flask-ask)** - is a Flask extension that makes building Alexa skills for the Amazon Echo easier and much more fun.

 ## Platform

 * [DeviceHive] (https://github.com/devicehive) - IoT Data Platform.
 Wide range of connectivity options, device management, security and data processing.

 * [[thing-it-node] ★ 20 ⧗ 3](https://github.com/marcgille/thing-it-node/) - A device-independent IoT platform including support of complex event processing, storyboards, and a mobile app.
 * [Clavin ★ 212 ⧗ 2](https://github.com/EricssonResearch/calvin-base) - Calvin is an application environment that lets things talk to things.
 It comprises of both a development framework for application developers, and a runtime environment that handles the running application.
-* [flowchain-app](https://github.com/flowchain/flowchain-app) - A Flowchain plugin that provides the flow-based programming (FBP) engine.
+* [flowchain-app ★ 22 ⧗ 50](https://github.com/flowchain/flowchain-app) - A Flowchain plugin that provides the flow-based programming (FBP) engine.
 * [I1820 ★ 11 ⧗ 1](https://github.com/AoLab/I1820) - I1820 is a free open source platform which provides discovery, data collection and configuration services based on MQTT.
 I1820 implements a REST API for controlling the things and it stores all collected data in a Time-Series database named InfluxDB.
 * **[IoT.js ★ 921 ⧗ 0](https://github.com/Samsung/iotjs)** - Platform for Internet of Things with JavaScript.
 * [IoTgo ★ 173 ⧗ 0](https://github.com/itead/IoTgo) - is an open source IoT platform, like WordPress, ZenCart and all other open source software, you can deploy your own IoTgo cloud service.